 11David called for Zadok and Abiathar the priests, and for the Levites, for Uriel, Asaiah, and Joel, Shemaiah, and Eliel, and Amminadab,

 12and said to them, “You are the heads of the fathers’ households of the Levites.
-Make yourselves holy, both you and your brothers, that you may bring up the ark of Yahweh the God of Israel to the place that I have prepared for it.
+Make yourselves holy, both you and your brothers, and bring up the ark of Yahweh the God of Israel to the place that I have prepared for it.

-13For because you didn’t carry it at first, Yahweh our God broke out against us, because we didn’t seek him according to the ordinance.”
+13Because you did not carry it the first time, Yahweh our God broke out against us; for we did not seek him according to the ordinance.”

-14So the priests and the Levites sanctified themselves to bring up the ark of Yahweh the God of Israel.
+14So the priests and the Levites made themselves holy in order to bring up the ark of Yahweh the God of Israel.

-16David spoke to the chief of the Levites to appoint their brothers the singers with instruments of music, stringed instruments and harps and cymbals sounding aloud and lifting up the voice with joy.
+16David spoke to the heads of the Levites to appoint their relatives as the singers with instruments of music, lyres and harps and cymbals, playing aloud to raise sounds of joy.

-18and with them their brothers of the second degree, Zechariah, Ben and Jaaziel, and Shemiramoth, and Jehiel, and Unni, Eliab and Benaiah, and Maaseiah, and Mattithiah, and Eliphelehu, and Mikneiah, and Obed–Edom, and Jeiel, the doorkeepers.
+18and with them their brothers of the second rank, Zechariah, Ben and Jaaziel, and Shemiramoth, and Jehiel, and Unni, Eliab and Benaiah, and Maaseiah, and Mattithiah, and Eliphelehu, and Mikneiah, and Obed-edom, and Jeiel, the gatekeepers.

-19So the singers, Heman, Asaph, and Ethan, were given cymbals of bronze to sound aloud;
+19So the singers, Heman, Asaph, and Ethan, were to sound the bronze cymbals;

-20and Zechariah, and Aziel, and Shemiramoth, and Jehiel, and Unni, and Eliab, and Maaseiah, and Benaiah, with stringed instruments set to Alamoth;
+20and Zechariah, and Aziel, and Shemiramoth, and Jehiel, and Unni, and Eliab, and Maaseiah, and Benaiah, with lyres set to alamoth;

-21and Mattithiah, and Eliphelehu, and Mikneiah, and Obed–Edom, and Jeiel, and Azaziah, with harps tuned to the eight–stringed lyre, to lead.
+21and Mattithiah, and Eliphelehu, and Mikneiah, and Obed-edom, and Jeiel, and Azaziah, leading with harps according to the sheminith.

-22Chenaniah, chief of the Levites, was over the song: he instructed about the song because he was skillful.
+22Chenaniah, head of the Levites, was over the song; he instructed about singing because he was skillful.

-23Berechiah and Elkanah were doorkeepers for the ark.
+23Berechiah and Elkanah were gatekeepers for the ark.

-24Shebaniah, and Joshaphat, and Nethanel, and Amasai, and Zechariah, and Benaiah, and Eliezer, the priests, blew the trumpets before the ark of God: and Obed–Edom and Jehiah were doorkeepers for the ark.
+24Shebaniah, and Joshaphat, and Nethanel, and Amasai, and Zechariah, and Benaiah, and Eliezer, the priests, blew the trumpets before the ark of God, and Obed-edom and Jehiah were gatekeepers for the ark.

-25So David and the elders of Israel and the captains over thousands went to bring up the ark of the covenant of Yahweh out of the house of Obed–Edom with joy.
+25So David and the elders of Israel and the heads over thousands went to bring up the ark of the covenant of Yahweh out of the house of Obed-edom with joy.

-26It came to pass, when God helped the Levites who bore the ark of the covenant of Yahweh, that they sacrificed seven bulls and seven rams.
+26And because God helped the Levites who carried the ark of the covenant of Yahweh, they sacrificed seven bulls and seven rams.

-27David was clothed with a robe of fine linen, and all the Levites who bore the ark, and the singers, and Chenaniah the master of the song with the singers, and David had on him an ephod of linen.
+27David was clothed with a cloak of fine linen, and also were all the Levites who carried the ark, and the singers, and Chenaniah the master of the song with the singers.
+David also had on an ephod of linen.

-28Thus all Israel brought up the ark of the covenant of Yahweh with shouting, and with sound of the cornet, and with trumpets and with cymbals, sounding aloud with stringed instruments and harps.
+28So all Israel brought up the ark of the covenant of Yahweh with shouting, and with the sound of the shophar and with trumpets and with cymbals, playing aloud with lyres and harps.

-29It came to pass, as the ark of the covenant of Yahweh came to the city of David, that Michal the daughter of Saul looked out at the window and saw king David dancing and playing, and she despised him in her heart.
+29But as the ark of the covenant of Yahweh came to the city of David, Michal the daughter of Saul looked out of the window and saw king David dancing and playing, and she despised him in her heart.

-1They brought in the ark of God and set it in the middle of the tent that David had pitched for it, and they offered burnt offerings and peace offerings before God.
+1They brought the ark of God into Jerusalem and set it in the midst of the tent that David had pitched for it, and they offered burnt offerings and peace offerings before God.

 2And when David had finished offering the burnt offerings and the peace offerings, he blessed the people in the name of Yahweh.